tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 ---
-title: Ancestry of Nine Socrata datasets
+title: Ancestries of Nine Socrata datasets
 created_at: 2013-07-18
 kind: article
 ---